innovative-robotics/innovative-robotics.github.io/index.md

 # Solving Global Problems through Robotic Innovations

 We are a lab dedicated to identifying and pursuing solutions for global problems through the development of new and novel robotic systems.
+The lab is based at the New Jersey Institute of Technology in Newark, NJ.
 We are always looking for people interested in pursuing robot development!

 {%
   include link.html